-Dear Guests, the Lóczy-Cave is closed in 2020, because we are building a new Visitor Centre above the cave.
+Dear Guests, the Lóczy Cave is closed, because we are building a new Visitor Centre above the cave.

 Thank you for your understanding.

 Address: Balatonfüred, at the end of Öreghegyi út (street)

 From the train station of Balatonfüred: The cave can be reached from the center of the town in 5 minutes by car, and with a 0,5 hour-long walk, following the green stripe tourist marks.
 From Jókai lookout tower: on foot, following the green triangle tourist marks.
 The cave can be visited in casual clothes, with the help of professional guidance and electric lighting.
 Parking: a few cars can park in the direct vicinity of the cave.
 You may park in any of the streets in the vicinity of the "no entrance for buses" sign.
 By bus: you can approach the cave by bus until the junction of the Öreghegyi street and the Rizling street, from here cca.
 300 m walking.
 The Öreghegyi street continues but entrance for buses is prohibited.

 Bus and train schedule | Ship and ferry schedule

 Now it is closed.
 The date of the reopening will be published on this page.

 Discounted*: 1 000 HUF

 Child under 3 years: free